Skip to main content Skip to footer site map

 Table of Contents

-A federal district court in Texas issued an injunction on Dec.
-3, 2024, that temporarily blocks enforcement of the Corporate Transparency Act and its reporting rule.
-The U.S. Department of Justice filed an appeal to stay the preliminary injunction, but the court denied the motion on Dec.
-17, 2024.
+Dec.
+3: A federal district court in Texas issues an injunction that temporarily blocks enforcement of the CTA and its reporting rule.

-The final outcome of this case remains uncertain, so individuals subject to BOI reporting should stay up to date while the injunction is in effect because legal proceedings could reverse the decision and reinstate compliance requirements.
+The final outcome of this case remains uncertain, so individuals that could be subject to BOI reporting based on future court decisions should stay up to date on legal proceedings that could impact compliance requirements, especially if some of the previously proposed deadlines are reinstated.

 Who Qualifies as a Beneficial Owner?